emrecelikten/twitter-data-collector/README.md

 # foursquare-data-collector

 Tool for collecting Foursquare data from Twitter streaming API.
+Requires Java 8.
 WARNING: WORK IN PROGRESS

 ### Current status:
 Is able to download Swarm application check-ins from Twitter streaming API.